-Following this analysis, assess the potential for modernizing each stage of the target architecture.
-This entails evaluating how well an organization can transition from legacy systems to modern alternatives at each stage.
+Following this analysis, we must assess the potential for modernizing each stage of the target architecture.
+This entails evaluating how well we can transition from legacy systems to modern alternatives at each stage.
 Key decisions on data ingest into cloud storage include evaluating features like Databricks Autoloader, Lakeflow Connect or Lakehouse Federation.
-Also assess ETL modernization and compatibility with partners and BI tools.
+You should also assess ETL modernization and compatibility with partners and BI tools.
 A target architecture and tooling roadmap is created that guides the migration process.

-Below is an example of a data warehousing architecture on Databricks with various ISV partner integration options.
+Below is an example of a data warehousing architecture on Databricks with various ISV Partner Integration options.